Sunday, June 24th, 8:30am-4:00pm

 While much research is found about the effects of nutrition on physical health, newer research focuses on the effects of dietary patterns on moderating the risks of psychotic disorders and brain health.
 This session will focus on the relationship between food eating patterns and the effects on healthy brain development and mental health across the lifespan.
 Discuss nutritional needs for a healthy mind and learn about classroom strategies to help learners relate what they eat with how they feel, how they behave, and potential long-term health consequences.

 Best Practices for Recruiting and Retaining FCS Teachers?
 Suggestions From the Field

 Presented by Paula J. Tripp, CFCS and Terri Hollarn, CFCS

 Content analysis gleaned from a 3-year study of Oklahoma's FCS teachers yielded rich qualitative data regarding recruitment and retention, suggestions for new teachers, and implementation of career clusters.
 Join our group to hear their voices and develop your own recruitment and retention plans.

 Finding Common Ground in Higher Education (CUR and AHE)

-Presented by Melinda Anderson; Bronwyn Fees; Amy Harden; Leigh Southward; and Barbara Stewart, CFCS
+Presented by Melinda Anderson; Bronwyn Fees; Amy Harden; Leigh Southward, CFCS; and Barbara Stewart, CFCS

 The Assembly of Higher Education and Community of College, Universities and Research have common interests and therefore, seek greater collaboration around issues of interest.
 This time for discussion follows a program focused on student recruitment, retention, and graduation.
 What issues need to be the focus of collaboration?
 How can the listserve be used for greater interaction?
 What action strategies will be of value to the two groups?